-The adoption of the materiality criteria recommended in BNA Instruction No. 08/2019, of 27 August, on Impairment losses for the loan portfolio (Instruction No. 08/2019), would define the need for individual analysis for an additional set of approximately 150 Customers obtaining an increase in coverage of less than 10 p.p.
-ATLANTICO considered that the operational effort involved in the analysis of these Customers is disproportionate to the estimated additional impact on the quality of the impairment calculation process and the calculated impairment amount.
+The adoption of the materiality criteria recommended in BNA Instruction 08/2019, of August 27, on Impairment losses for the loan portfolio (Instruction 08/2019), would define the need for individual analysis for an additional set of approximately 96 customers obtaining an increase in coverage of less than 14 p.p.
+ATLANTICO considered that the operational effort involved in the analysis of these customers is disproportionate to the estimated additional impact on the quality of the impairment calculation process and the calculated impairment amount.